Portify/portify-api-docs/source/includes/partner_integrations/_create.md

 Parameter | Description
 --------- | -----------
-app_id | Your application's unique identifier
-token | The Oauth Token returned from the Portify sign-in page
+app_id | Your application's unique identifier [required] token | The token returned from the Portify sign-in page [required]